 “While it is promising that the drowning rate did not increase, there are still too many children who drown each year in pools and spas across the country,” said Acting Chairman Buerkle.
 “These incidents are preventable.
 As a mother, grandmother and registered nurse, I raised my kids, and now my grandkids, with a respect for water.
 Swimming should be a fun way for families to be active, as long as everyone knows how to pool safely.”

-Buerkle also emphasized the importance of parents and caregivers following the CPSC Pool Safely campaign’s simple water safety steps that can help prevent drowning tragedies.
+Buerkle also emphasized the importance of parents and caregivers following the CPSC Pool Safely campaign’s simple water safety steps that can help prevent drowning tragedies and improve water safety.
 Constant adult supervision, along with four-sided fencing, knowing how to perform CPR and teaching children how to swim are all critical ways to continue the decline in child drownings.

 CPSC’s latest data show there were, on average, 351 reported fatal child drownings in pools and spas in 2015 involving children younger than 15.
 Of those 351 reported fatal child drownings in 2015, 266 (76 percent) involved children younger than five.
 Other key findings include: